Meagherq/apim-lab-terraform/apim-lab/1-apimCreation/index.md

 ![Terraform Root Variables](../../assets/images/tf-root-variables.png)

 When using Terraform to create an Azure API Management instance, all starter resources must be manually created.
 These resources are included in thie demonstration.
-Execute a Terraform Plan and Terraform Apply without any additional changes, this will deploy the base resources required for the first Lab Module exercise.
+Execute a Terraform Init and Terraform Apply without any additional changes, this will deploy the base resources required for the first Lab Module exercise.

 ![Terraform APIM Creation](../../assets/images/tf-apim-creation.png)